brillout/wildcard-api/docs/readme.template.md

 &nbsp;

-> The seamless "drop in and use" nature of Wildcard has enabled Vibescout to accelerate the development of new features, it enables us to quickly prototype new ideas and build out internal dashboards with ease (without the unneeded verbosity of things like GraphQL).
+> The seamless "drop in and use" nature of Telefunc has enabled Vibescout to accelerate the development of new features, it enables us to quickly prototype new ideas and build out internal dashboards with ease (without the unneeded verbosity of things like GraphQL).
 The barrier between our server and client is almost nonexistent now- it's really just a function!
 <p align="right">
 Paul Myburgh, CTO of Vibescout <a href="https://github.com/telefunc/telefunc/issues/22#issuecomment-566983911">(ref)</a>
 </p>

 &nbsp;

-> We are a web shop and decided to try Wildcard with one of our projects.
-We were delighted: not only made Wildcard our front-end development simpler and faster but it also allowed us to easily implement features that were previously difficult to implement with the rigid structure of REST and GraphQL.
+> We are a web shop and decided to try Telefunc with one of our projects.
+We were delighted: not only made Telefunc our front-end development simpler and faster but it also allowed us to easily implement features that were previously difficult to implement with the rigid structure of REST and GraphQL.
 We now use it for all our new Node.js projects and we couldn't be happier.
-The cherry on the cake: it now supports TypeScript which, for us, makes Wildcard a no-brainer.
+The cherry on the cake: it now supports TypeScript which, for us, makes Telefunc a no-brainer.
 <p align="right">
 Niels Litt <a href="https://github.com/telefunc/telefunc/issues/22#issuecomment-568246660">(ref)</a>
 </p>

 &nbsp;

-## Wildcard compared to REST and GraphQL
+## Telefunc compared to REST and GraphQL

 REST and GraphQL are well-suited tools to create an API that is meant to be used by third-party developers.
 Facebook's API, for example, is used by ~200k third parties.